Solar Eclipse Eye Safety

 For information about where to get the proper eyewear or handheld viewers, check out the American Astronomical Society.

-The Next Total Solar Eclipse: Aug.
-21, 2017 across North America
+The Next Total Solar Eclipse: July 2, 2019 across South America